Internet Technology and Policy: Challenges and Solutions online course

 What will you learn?

-• To analyse and discuss the interplay between underlying internet technology concepts and related internet policy issues
+• To analyse and discuss the interplay between underlying internet and digital technology concepts, core values and principles, and related internet policy issues

-• To define and explain the overarching ICT infrastructure development issues, including wired and wireless infrastructure, and issues that account for ICT infrastructure development
+• To define and explain the overarching telecom/internet infrastructure issues, including wired and wireless infrastructure, and issues that account for infrastructure development

-• How to explain the function of IP protocols, the reasons why upgrading to IPv6 is necessary, and the opportunities and challenges that accompany the new version
+• How to explain the function of internet protocols, the reasons why upgrading to IPv6 is necessary, and the opportunities and challenges that accompany the new version

 • To discuss the concept of network neutrality, its importance for the internet, and the current controversies surrounding the issue